-- Assault: Physical harm or the threat of physical harm to a partner or family member.
+Assault – Causing or threatening physical harm to a spouse, partner, or family member.

 Potential Consequences Of A Domestic Violence Conviction Include: